alanrey6/alanrey6/README.md

 - Python

 ## ⚡ Fun fact:
-- I speak a pretty good spanish and am trying to learn french currently as well.
+- I speak a pretty good spanish and am trying to learn french as well.
 My dream is to be a polyglot

 <!--
 **alanrey6/alanrey6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.